decentraland/creator-hub/README.md

-# Decentraland Editor
+# Creators Hub

-Decentraland Editor is an Electron-based application designed for creating, editing, and deploying Decentraland scenes.
+Creators Hub is an Electron-based application designed for creating, editing, and deploying Decentraland scenes.
 This application is distributed for both Windows and MacOS, supporting both x64 and ARM architectures.

 ### Features